 Windows Mobile 7 development is done using the .NET framework.
 The .NET framework is a software framework created by Microsoft for use in creating Windows applications.
 Programmers write applications using one of the several languages supported by the .NET framework, like C#, and the applications then execute inside of a runtime environment called the Common Language Runtime.
 For Windows Phone 7, there are two distinct development approaches you can take when creating your application.

-The first approach is to use Silverlight Windows Phone Development and second approach is to use XNA framework to develop Windows Phone.
+The first approach is to use Silverlight Windows Phone Development and the second approach is to use the XNA framework to develop Windows Phone.
 XNA is Microsoft’s game development framework and has been used in recent years to create both Windows and Xbox 360 applications.
 If you’re creating a game for Windows Phone 7, you’ll likely use the XNA framework.

 Let’s get started by making sure your development environment is set up correctly.
 You’ll need to be running Windows Vista or Windows 7 and you need to have a DirectX 10 capable graphics card installed in your computer.
 After verifying your requirement download Windows 7 Phone Development Tool from here.